aadeshyogi/Resume-Tracking-using-RAG/README.md

 3. Converts chunks into embeddings and stores them in ChromaDB
 4. On a query, retrieves the most relevant chunks using MMR search
 5. Sends the retrieved context to GPT-4o-mini, which gives a grounded answer using only that context

-## Note

-Don't upload your `.env` file or `Resumes` folder to GitHub — add them to `.gitignore`.

-## Credits

-Built during a learning project at Innomatics Research Labs, under the guidance of Nagaraju Ekkirala and Mohammad Afroz.